tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-a-simple-parallel-foreach-implementation-5.md

 }
 ```

-I realize that this is a very naive implementation, and that Parallel.ForEach in .net 4 is probably doing things under the hood that I haven&#8217;t even considered (optimizing for different number of CPU&#8217;s and such) but I think / hope that the ThreadPool takes care of some of that for me.
-I&#8217;d love to hear any comments on how to make it better though.
+I realize that this is a very naive implementation, and that Parallel.ForEach in .net 4 is probably doing things under the hood that I haven't even considered (optimizing for different number of CPU's and such) but I think / hope that the ThreadPool takes care of some of that for me.
+I'd love to hear any comments on how to make it better though.

-For another implementation, check out this Code Project article: [Poor Man&#8217;s Parallel ForEach][3].
+For another implementation, check out this Code Project article: [Poor Man's Parallel ForEach][3].
 We tested this implementation briefly (and far from scientifically), but found that the ThreadPool behaved a bit more consistently, was often a bit faster, and also required much less code to implement.

  [1]: http://incubator.apache.org/projects/lucene.net.html
  [2]: /index.php/All/?disp=authdir&author=225